kimryan0416/EasierVRAssets/CustomGrab/README.md

 2. Else, if the __CustomHand__ is holding any object, the _GrabEnd()_ function is initialized.

 ---

-## CustomGrabbable.cs
+## CustomGrabbable.cs Script

 When you want an object to be grabbable in your scene, you must attach the __customGrabbable.cs__ script as a component of the object.

-The __CustomGrabbable.cs__ script usually can be left alone when being added to a grabbable object.
+The __CustomGrabbable.cs__ script usually can be left alone when being added to a grabbable object, as long as the grabbable object as a Collider attached to it.
 When this component is attached, the __CustomHand__ prefab (or any hands that have the __CustomGrabbable.cs__ script attached) will take care of any physics and collision detection.
 This includes letting go of objects as well.

+### Colliders are Important

+Colliders on your grabbable object determine where your grab detection will be located at.
+This is hugely important, especially for when you have grabbable objects that have multiple handles or places that you wish for the object to be grabbed at,

+Please ensure that you set up your colliders properly to reflect where on your grabbable object you wish for the hand to detect the grabbable object.

 ### Snap To Requirements